AshleyDavage/MangaAlertBot/README.md

     - [ ] Loop through mangas to compare the stored chapter and current chapter
     - [ ] Notify users when a manga has updated

-- [ ] Create channel functionality
+- [x] Create channel functionality
+    - [x] Store which manga a channel tracks
     - [ ] Output manga updates to a specified channel